 Three brothers from the Nepean tribe fell in love with three beautiful young women, Meehni, Wimlah, and Gunnedoo, who were part of a Katoomba tribe.

-The outrage caused a bloody conflict between the two tribes.
+The hostility caused a bloody conflict between the two tribes.

 The beautiful Three Sisters remain in the Blue Mountains to this day as a solid reminder of the tragic battle between the two tribes.

 It’s one of Australia’s most treasured wonders for this reason.
-Sounds a bit like a tragic Greek myth to me.
+Sounds like a tragic Greek myth to me.